Be8-Systems/be8-backend/README.md

 ### /groupgetkeys

 Only groupKeys are returned for the groupVersion that are stored for the particular acc.
+Only when the user is part of the group.

 ```javascript
 const body = {